Adosh74/Property-Price-Prediction/README.md

 7. [About the Author](#about-the-author)

 ## Description
 This is a project to predict the price of a house based on the features of the house.
-The dataset used is the Boston Housing dataset which is available in the sklearn library.
+The dataset used is the **USA_Housing** dataset which is available in the sklearn library.
 The dataset contains 50000 rows and 7 columns.
 The columns are as follows:

 1. Avg.
 Area Income
 2. Avg.
 Area House Age